 Mike, Mary and I were on a sun quest, we’d settled quickly in the pavilion to catch the Tom moment, but wow that was chilly, we then edged our way round the Peter May stand, sitting in various seats during the overs, to sit at the furthest point possible without missing a ball.

-Ravi Bopara had come in at 5 , he made a century against Worcestershire last week, but was his gung ho persona on this day at the Oval against the young spinner Amar Virdi.
+Ravi Bopara had come in at 5 , he made a century against Worcestershire last week, but was in his gung ho persona on this day at the Oval against the young spinner Amar Virdi.
 I once got a great photo (even if I do say so myself) of Bopara being stumped, you just know when he goes dancing down the wicket things aren’t going to end well.
 In this case Virdi bowled him for 8.
 He and Westley had put on 31 and Essex were now 236 for 4.

 Captain Ryan ten Doeschate was up next, he looked assured at the crease, and was in need of a good innings.
 He made 27 including 5 Fours before a ball from Jade Dernbach was caught by Ollie Pope, Essex middle order wasn’t going so well, they were now 276 for 5.

 Tom Westley was batting as well as I’ve seen him bat this summer, he reached his top score of 2018 with 134, taking him to 667 so far.
 There were 2 balls left before lunch when Rikki Clarke struck again and had him caught by Ben Foakes.
 It’s amazing how many wickets fall just before or just after a break.
-Westley had played a superb innings, he seems to thrive when he was a top class player at the other end with him, next year with Alastair Cook likely to be opening, he should regain the form that saw him picked for his country.
+Westley had played a superb innings, he seems to thrive when he was a top class player at the other end with him.
+Next year with Alastair Cook likely to be opening, he should regain the form that saw him picked for his country.
 Lunch saw Essex on 282 for 6, a lead of 215.

 Adam Wheater and Simon Harmer were at the crease after lunch, my first visit to Essex in 2011 involved watching Wheater scoring a century alongside James Foster, a complimentary ticket, I bought a membership the following year, food for thought for the club.

-Back to the cricket, Wheater and Harmer had fun at the crease, both batted with some ease, Wheater however was hot by the ball just before tea, he received sum attention on the field but failed to return after tea, retiring hurt on 68.
+Back to the cricket, Wheater and Harmer had fun at the crease, both batted with some ease, Wheater however was hit by the ball just before tea, he received some attention on the field but failed to return after tea, retiring hurt on 68.
 Jamie Porter and Sam Cook added 1 apiece before Dernbach despatched them both.
 Essex were 456 for 8 and Simon Harmer was on his way to a well deserved century.
 It was a joy to see him celebrate when he reached that milestone, he’s been a great signing for Essex and has shown promise with the bat since he joined.
 Essex declared on 477 for 8.

 I’d been joined at tea time on Day 2 by Tim, someone I’ve interacted with on Facebook when chatting cricket, we haven’t always seen eye to eye if I’m honest, but its amazing how different it is when you meet someone in real life, we had a very convivial couple of hours.